COMPANY: BIRD CONSTRUCTION INC.

 CONFERENCE CALL AND WEBCAST

-Related financial documents will be filed and available on the System for Electronic Document Analysis and Retrieval (SEDAR) at www.sedar.com
+The Company’s financial statements and Management’s Discussion & Analysis (“MD&A”) will be filed and available on the System for Electronic Document Analysis and Retrieval (“SEDAR”) at www.sedar.com and on the Company’s website at www.bird.ca.

 Adjusted Earnings and Adjusted EBITDA are reconciled as follows:

 This news release contains forward-looking statements and information ("forward-looking statements") within the meaning of applicable Canadian securities laws.
 The forward-looking statements contained in this news release are based on the expectations, estimates and projections of management of Bird as of the date of this news release unless otherwise stated.
-The use of any of the words "believe", "expect", "anticipate", "contemplate", "target", "plan", "intends", "continue", "may", "will", "should" and similar expressions are intended to identify forward- looking statements.
-More particularly and without limitation, this news release contains forward-looking statements concerning: the anticipated benefits of the acquisition to Bird, its shareholders, and all other stakeholders, including anticipated synergies; and the plans and strategic priorities of the combined company.
+The use of any of the words "believe", "expect", "anticipate", "contemplate", "target", "plan", "intend", "continue", "may", "will", "should" and similar expressions are intended to identify forward-looking statements and information.
+More particularly and without limitation, this news release contains forward-looking statements concerning: anticipated financial performance; anticipated synergies; the plans and strategic priorities of the Company; and with respect to Bird’s share of the project value for certain joint venture projects.

 The forward-looking statements contained in this news release are made as of the date hereof and the Company undertakes no obligation to update publicly or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as, and to the extent required by applicable securities laws.